blackosx/BsxM1/README.md

 Please refer to [OpenCore beauty treatment](https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html#setting-up-opencore-s-gui) at dortania.

 **Compatible with OpenCore Version**<br>
-0.7.0
+0.7.0<br>
-Note: Since OpenCore 0.7.0, the EFI/OC/Resources/Image/ directory will contain a Vendor directory which in turn will contain subsequent theme dirs.
+*Note: Since OpenCore 0.7.0, the EFI/OC/Resources/Image/ directory will contain a Vendor directory which in turn will contain subsequent theme dirs.*

 **Using this theme**<br>
 This repository contains a Blackosx directory with a sub-directory BsxM1_ which contains all necessary ICNS files for the theme.

-If you don't have a Blackosx directory in EFI/OC/Resources/Image/ then add the Blackosx directory to EFI/OC/Resources/Image/ directory in your systems EFI System Partition.
+If you don't have a EFI/OC/Resources/Image/Blackosx directory in EFI/OC/Resources/Image/<br>
+- then add the Blackosx directory to EFI/OC/Resources/Image/ directory in your systems EFI System Partition.

-If you already have EFI/OC/Resources/Image/Blackosx/ then just add the BsxM1_ directory
+If you already have EFI/OC/Resources/Image/Blackosx/<br>
+- then just add the BsxM1_ directory

 Either way, for this theme you will want to end up having EFI/OC/Resources/Image/Blackosx/BsxM1_